JieunKwon/WhatIsJava/README.md

 > 9. Encapsulation
   - It is the technique of making the fields in a class private and providing access to the fields via public methods.
   If a field is declared private, it cannot be accessed by anyone outside the class, thereby hiding the fields within the class.
 Therefore encapsulation is also referred to as data hiding.

+  - The primary benefit of Encapsulation is the ability to modify our implemented code without breaking the code of others who use our      code.
+With this Encapsulation gives maintainability, flexibility and extensibility to our code.